MicrosoftDocs/dynamics365smb-docs/financials/admin-about-data-tables.md

 ---
     title: About Data Tables | Microsoft Docs
-    description: Business Central data tables come in two basic types: Master and Setup.
+    description: Business Central data tables come in two basic types.
+Master and Setup.
 When you are setting up a company configuration, you can use these types to focus your configuration strategy.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP